Data & Insights

 Monitor

-With biannual surveys, we will be able to assess substance use and mental health factors over time, allowing us to continually reflect on the process, and to revise and refine community efforts where appropriate.
+With biannual surveys and qualitative research, we will be able to assess substance use and mental health factors over time, allowing us to continually reflect on the process, and to revise and refine community efforts where appropriate.

 What Calgary youth are saying.